 Be On Time.
 Make sure you are already there at least 5 minutes before everyone else arrives, to ensure everyone else can get in ok and to welcome them.
 Just like you don’t want to be the last one to arrive an offline meeting - well the same rules apply!

 Start with a Check in.
 Invite everyone to share how they’re feeling, to make sure everyone is ok and feels supported.
 I always do this but it’s especially important now while people are feeling stressed and anxious.
-I love this article from Bethan Harris of Collectively where she shares useful virtual meeting tips as well as other ‘coping strategies’ for working from home and looking after your mental health.
-Loneliness and Homeworking - how to look after yourselves and your colleagues.
+I like this article from Bethan Harris of Collectively where she shares useful virtual meeting tips as well as other ‘coping strategies’ for working from home and looking after your mental health.
+Loneliness and Homeworking

 Make it Fun.
 Consider using an icebreaker as well as a check-in.
 This is useful for a larger group or one where people don’t already know each other well.
 5 Icebreakers for Distributed Team Meetings

 Have a Conversation.
 People hate meetings but they don’t hate conversations.
 I love Seth Godin’s daily blog, which always inspires me to see things differently.
 Here is his recent one: Let’s have a conversation instead* on how to make a virtual or zoom meeting, less about the meeting and more about the conversation.

 “A conversation involves listening and talking.
 A conversation involves a perception of openness and access and humanity on both sides.If you’re trapped in a room of fifty people and the organizer says, “let’s go around the room and have everyone introduce themselves,” you know you’re in for an hour of unhappiness.
 That’s because no one is listening and everyone is nervously waiting for their turn to talk.
 But if you’re in a conversation, you have to listen to the other person.
 Because if you don’t, you won’t know what to say when it’s your turn to talk.”